 - University Ceremony 1:15 P.M. (estimated) Undergraduate and graduate students unite on the College Green.

 - School of Public Health Diploma Ceremony 2:30 pm (estimated) under the tent on the Ruth J. Simmons Quadrangle (Lower Green), behind Sayles Hall.

 - As you can imagine, the whole Brown campus area is packed and it's difficult to move anywhere quickly; parking is infinitely more challenging, so please plan accordingly.

 - For Parking information throughout Commencement Weekend, please visit the parking page.

 Other Events & Tips

-- Commencement Guidebook App Available Now!
-For information at your fingertips, download the new Guidebook App for Commencement 2017.
+- Download the Commencement Guidebook App!
+For information at your fingertips, download the Guidebook App for Commencement 2018.
 Graduating students, please encourage your guests to download the app.
 This tool will help staff, faculty, students, and guests navigate the campus during this busy weekend.

 - Many of the weekend’s Commencement events — including the Baccalaureate Service on Saturday, the procession on Sunday and both the College and University ceremonies on Sunday — will be streamed live on the web via Brown's Live Webcast page.

 - Campus Dance (tickets required) is one of Brown’s best-loved traditions, the event brings more than 10,000 people to dance the night away on Friday May 26th under a sky lit with some 600 paper lanterns.